 Your support allows the Garden to continue to give back to the Triad by presenting an aesthetically pleasing, fine modern public garden.
 We provide educational programs for children and adults; introduce plants to the greater community of nursery professionals, horticulturists, and gardening public.

 Financial support allows the Garden to provide our community with up-to-date unique gardens with over 4,000 plant species on 5 of 7 acres.
 When complete we will showcase 34 exceptional and specific styled Gardens.

-Contributions allow the Garden to continue our Educational Programs:
+Contributions allow the Garden to continue our Programs:

-Elementary Education Program – each student, K-5, who tours the Garden discovers the importance of the life cycle of a seed.
-Each will take home their own seed kit, watching the seed grow into a healthy vegetable that can provide for healthier eating lifestyles.
+Elementary Education Program – each student, K-5, who tour the Garden discovers the life cycle of a seed and learn how plants adapt.
+After the tour, they take home their own seed kit to watch the seeds grow into a vegetable that will provide a healthier eating lifestyles.